jackjohn7/file-manager-rust/README.md

     - *Note*: This is also how you remove your filter afterwards. `/-ESC`
   - `ENTER` will exit search mode and apply search string
 - Use `n` to toggle the numbering of files
+- Use `f` to toggle display of full path for files